Androidacy/WebviewManager-Module/README.md

 </div>

 ## Compatibility
-* Magisk 18+
+- Magisk 18.0 +
-* All other root solutions/rootless (requires init.d support for boot scripts if not using magisk or supersu.
+- All other root or rootless solutions (init.d support for boot scripts is required if not using Magisk or SuperSU.
 Try [Init.d Injector](https://forum.xda-developers.com/android/software-hacking/mod-universal-init-d-injector-wip-t3692105))